Gotham Knights promises to take you to a "dynamic and interactive" open-world Gotham City later this year.

 Christmas in Gotham is something else. #GothamKnights pic.twitter.com/TZ3yZyqJpvDecember 25, 2020

-WB Games Montréal quickly confirmed the voice cast of Gotham Knights (via Twitter) after the game's announcement, featuring a line-up of stars new to the Batman franchise, as well as some up-and-comers.
+Early on, WB Games Montréal confirmed the voice cast of Gotham Knights (via Twitter) after the game's announcement, featuring a line-up of stars new to the Batman franchise, as well as some up-and-comers.

-Starting off with Batgirl, America Young has picked up the cowl after previously voicing Barbie in Barbie Dreamhouse Adventures and directing The Concessionaires Must Die, a low budget comedy flick executive produced by Stan Lee.
-Young also voiced Dagger in Marvel Ultimate Alliance 2
+The rest of the line-up consists of America Young as Batgirl, picking up the cowl after previously voicing Barbie in Barbie Dreamhouse Adventures and directing The Concessionaires Must Die, a low-budget comedy flick executive produced by Stan Lee.
+Young also voiced Dagger in Marvel Ultimate Alliance 2.

 Relative newcomer Sloane Morgan Siegel will play the Boy Wonder.
 Set to star in a new comedy series from Aaron David Roberts called Chartered, Siegel has had small roles in Modern Family and The Goldbergs, with the casting of Robin being his biggest role to date.